 Nothing can wreck a squat faster than poor ankle mobility.
 The solution is to either improve ankle mobility or cheat it.

-The best place to start looking at ankle mobility is with a body weight squat, shoes off, no weight.
+The best place to start looking at ankle mobility is with a bodyweight squat, shoes off, no weight.
+That is why I have chosen Ankle Mobility as the first section in the 5 Ways to Improve Your Squat guide.
 This provides a lot of data in a short amount of time.
 Starting with a squat allows us to see where the athlete or patient is currently at.

 Million Dollar Ruler